seleporx/commuteph/README.md

-Well, this is just the front-end code for Commute.ph.
-Awesome!
+We like to take crowd sourcing to the next level.
+So here's the front-end code of Commute.ph and help us improve it!

+Awesome right? :D